0102io/docs/docs/fwdocs/controllerfw.md

 ```

 # To-Dos
-1. Optimize for better performance, especially reducing power consumption.
-We have very limited experience with this chip and firmware development in general, so we won't take offense if you think it should be re-written completely.
-Regarding power consumption, the most effective steps we've taken have been the modem sleep, auto light sleep, and 12v regulator sleep.
-While not tapping, the controller seems to draw ~50mA on average.
+1. Reduce power consumption.
+So far we've managed to reduce power by using the modem-sleep config setting, auto light sleep, and disabling the 12v regulator while we're idle.
+This results in an idle average current draw of around ~50mA, though it is well below that in between BLE connection events and well above that during those events, which happen at least every 30ms.
 While tapping, with the regulator enabled, the controller itself seems to draw 150-200mA.
+We're hoping some wizard our there can change some other settings to bring at least the idle current draw much lower.
 One thing we've seen is that NimBLE might be more power efficient for bluetooth.
-2.
-X. Add HBDriver status register error notifications to the status message (see TapHandler::checkDiagnosticReg)
-X. Change TapQueue to store data in the same format as a TAP_OUT message - we don't need arrays for each setting.
+2. Change TapQueue to store data in the same format as a TAP_OUT message - we don't need arrays for each setting.
 TapHandler::tap() has to be updated accordingly.
-X. Add repeatCT and repeatDelay settings (ideally make the above change first though)
+3. Add repeatCT and repeatDelay settings (ideally make the above change first though)
-X. Figure out what we should do for USB_VID and USB_PID in pins_arduino.h
+4. Figure out what we should do with the IMU data!
-X. GPIOs are disabled in light sleep, not sure if this causes problems
+5. Add HBDriver status register error notifications to the status message (see TapHandler::checkDiagnosticReg)